 This pandemic has proven its ability, or rather the governments, to shut down home and family based businesses quicker than a King’s Court Stalin in the state of Kentucky!

 Now, why open with this?
-Because one of the reasons larger corporations aren’t being hit as hard (or in other’s words; are allowed to stay open) is because well, not only are they larger, but:
+Because one of the reasons larger corporations aren’t hit as hard (or in other’s words; are staying open) is because well, not only are they larger, but:

 But I’m only telling you this so the next time something goes haywire maybe it will be your family’s business that gets to stay open!

-These simple 3 Things have worked for me and millions before to help condition both body and mind, for tough and unexpected times.
+These simple 3 Things have worked for me as well as my team in making our mark as an advertising agency in helping our clients get the best out of their campaigns.
+To help condition both body and mind, for tough and unexpected times.
 Which unfortunately will come as sure as the morning sun.
-Let’s just hope not as frequent 😉
+Let’s just hope not as frequent…

 Number 1: (TAKE COLD SHOWERS)

-- Okay, most people are terrified when they hear this, and, I’ll be honest, I generally wash hot and rinse cold.
+- Okay, most people get anxious when they hear this, and, I’ll be honest, I generally wash hot and rinse cold.
 Meaning I only get the physiological benefits (physical and psychological) at the end of the shower for a few seconds; Those benefits?

 - Increased circulation.
 (Wakes you up).

 - Increased dominant hormonal gene.
 (This means Men get more manly and Women more womanly from some cold water… now that’s awesome).